U.S. wholesale inventories post largest gain in five months

-WASHINGTON U.S. wholesale inventories increased more than previously estimated in May as automobile stocks rose amid declining sales, but inventory investment still likely weighed on economic growth in the second quarter.
+WASHINGTON (Reuters) - U.S. wholesale inventories increased more than previously estimated in May as automobile stocks rose amid declining sales, but inventory investment still likely weighed on economic growth in the second quarter.

-The Commerce Department said on Tuesday wholesale inventories climbed 0.4 percent.
+inventories climbed 0.4 percent.
 That was the biggest gain since December 2016 and followed a 0.4 percent decline in April.
 The department reported last month that wholesale inventories increased 0.3 percent in May.

 Auto inventories jumped 0.7 percent after declining 1.4 percent in April.
-The auto sector has been hit by slowing demand, which has seen manufacturers reporting a decrease in sales for four straight months.
+The auto sector has been hit by slowing demand, with manufacturers reporting a decrease in sales for four straight months.

 The component of wholesale inventories that goes into the calculation of gross domestic product - wholesale stocks excluding autos - increased 0.3 percent in May.